Money Talks: Strategies to Help Clients Open Up with Family About Purpose of Wealth

 For many families, money is still a taboo topic.
 It can be even more difficult for clients to talk with family members about the kind of legacy they wish to leave.
 The conversation brings together three of the most emotional subjects of all: family, money and aging.

 Discussions about family money are more important than ever — especially given that financial forecasts estimate that tens of trillions of dollars will be passed from baby boomers to their heirs over the next several decades.1 How much to disclose — and when — will depend on each family’s dynamics and wealth situations.
-These are critical conversations that should take place in stages, over a number of years, addressing both financial and non-financial factors.
+These are critical conversations that should take place in stages, over several years, addressing both financial and non-financial factors.

 Believe that “family values” have contributed to their success